Ivan Yevreinov

+Life

 Ivan Yevreinov was born in Poland, then brought to Russia and baptized into Orthodox Christianity.

 Ivan Yevreinov was first a student at the Moscow School of Mathematics and Navigation (from 1714) and then in a geodesic class of the Naval Academy in St. Petersburg.
 In 1719, Ivan Yevreinov was sent to Kamchatka and Kuril Islands by the order of Peter the Great to secretly perform cartography together with Fyodor Luzhin and find if America and Asia are joined.